Hemel Hempstead railway station

-Hemel Hempstead railway station is one of two railway stations now serving the town, the other being Apsley.
-Both were built when Hemel Hempstead was still small; before it was designated a New Town in 1946 and grew rapidly in size.
+Hemel Hempstead is one of two railway stations that now serve the town, the other being Apsley.
+Both were built when the town was relatively small, before it was designated a New Town in 1946 and grew rapidly in size.
 Bus services run from there to the town centre.
-Also in the vicinity of the station are two pubs and the Grand Union Canal, about 110 yd away.
+There are two pubs and the Grand Union Canal, sited about 110 yd away.

-There are four full-length (12 car) through platforms and one disused south-facing bay (on the slow lines).
+There are four full-length (12 car) through platforms and one disused south-facing bay on the slow lines.